indiratv/Transforming_HealthCare/README.md

 [View the application.](https://suvithala.github.io/Transforming_HealthCare/)

-The front end uses elements from Bootstrap.
+The front end uses elements from Bootstrap and javascript.

 Tableau was used as visualization tool.

-Machine learning models were built using Python.
+Machine learning models were built using Python and matplotlib for graphs.

+Data:

+	1. CDC
+	2. Kaggle

 Contributors: